Find Trade Colleges

 $15,148 Avg Student Debt

-Students from New Mexico who attend SFCC full time pay an average of $2,505 in tuition and fees.
-If you are from out of state, expect to pay an average of $4,995.
+Full-time students from New Mexico pay an average of $2,505 in tuition and fees if they choose to attend SFCC.
+Those students who come from outside the state pay an average of $4,995.
 By the time they get their associate degree, students from this school have racked up an average of $15,148 in student loans.

-SFCC does offer online classes for certain degree levels.
+SFCC does have options available for those who want to take online classes.
+You will need to check with the school to see if they are available for your specific major.
 Of all the undergraduates enrolled at the school during the 2020-2021 academic year, around 67% took at least some of their classes online.

 Full Santa Fe Community College Report